Newberry Wolves: Football

+Basketball

+In the 1920s, Chuck Wollet was considered the best basketball player from the state of South Carolina, playing for coach Dutch MacLean.
+Under MacLean, Newberry won four state championships in a row.
+MacLean Gymnasium was the home of Newberry basketball from 1924 until 1981.

 Wrestling

 Begun in 2004, the Newberry College wrestling program was founded by former head coach Jason Valek, who resigned at the end of the 2015-16 season.
 In his twelve years as coach, Valek led the program to eight top 20 finishes at the NCAA Division II Wrestling Championships.